Historic preservation terms

 • Historic study - A document summarizing research directed by Historic Preservation staff, includes context, district and theme studies

-• Historic variance - A document showing HPC approval to adjust zoning requirements
+• Historic exception - An application to ask for HPC approval to adjust zoning requirements

 • Integrity – The ability of a landmark, property in a historic district, or historic resource to convey its historical significance

-• Interim protection– When a property is the subject of a designation study, preservation review is required for exterior changes
+• Interim protection – When a property is the subject of a designation study, preservation review is required for exterior changes of nominated landmarks or demolition of properties in nominated historic districts

 L - Z